 There are some tactics, presentations, and nuances of Fall Steelhead Fishing and as a guide, I adapt to the conditions to keep my clients on the fish.

 This winter season is characterized by cold weather and very cold water which tends to slow the metabolism of steelhead and changes their feeding and movement patterns.

 There are some days during the season when the cold weather can be so extreme that it makes the steelhead sluggish and inactive and it can even be difficult for anglers to stay warm.

 When this happens, Canadaway Creek steelhead fishing becomes difficult but there can be good days and even good times throughout the day that can be great fishing.

 On the other hand, winter steelhead fishing on Canadaway Creek can still be rewarding because the crowds during this period will be minimal and the steelhead will be less pressured.
-If you know the right time and location to be at the water during the winter, you’re up for a great steelhead catch.
+If you know the right time and location to be on the water during the winter, you’re up for a great steelhead catch.

-During the winter steelhead will find it difficult to find natural food sources so they can actually be hungry and will eat in any food they lay eyes on, especially at certain times of the day.
+During the winter steelhead will find it difficult to find natural food sources so they can actually be hungry and will eat any food they lay eyes on, especially at certain times of the day.

 Ultimately, with the right tricks and tactics, anglers can land many steelhead during this season so if you want to learn how to catch steelhead in the winter more consistently, you can check out my page on Winter Steelhead Fishing.